Can’t decide which Greek Island to visit?

 Kos offers a wide range of accommodation options.
 Choose from properties like the stunning sea views offered by the 4 star Michelangelo Resort and Spa.
 The value for money and very popular premier boutique hotel Kos Aktis Art Hotel or the 5 star, adults only Palazzo Del Mare, there is plenty of fabulous Kos accommodation options for all budgets.

 The largest of the Dodecanese Islands, Rhodes is also the most popular tourist destination.
-This island epitomises the perfect mix of tourism and tradition.
+Rhodes is a perfect mix of tourism and tradition.

 A bustling tourist scene set in the UNESCO-listed medieval Old Town.
 You are instantly transported back to the days of Ottoman invasions and the Crusades of the Knights of St John.

-Stroll the maze of medieval streets and laneways, and you will bear witness to different stages of history and the cultures that came with it.
+Stroll the maze of medieval streets and laneways and discover different stages of history and the cultures that came with it.
 You will also be treated to busy restaurants, cool cafes and a plethora of shopping possibilities.

 Tourism is mostly centred around Old Town, so there are plenty of opportunities to sneak away and find your secluded slice of this busy island.